 Please read our blog "Data Quality: No garbage in, no garbage out" to learn more about data quality issues.

 Good to keep in mind how important it is to rely on a replicable and scalable technology.

 The technology must be designed for a specific purpose, so the old saying “Nobody ever got fired for choosing IBM” can finally be put in the history books.

-Industry leaders, responsible for digital transformation, are looking for expertise, passion and the perfect fit in their execution plans.
+Industry leaders responsible for digital transformation are looking for expertise, passion, and the perfect fit in their execution plans.
 These leaders are willing to change and transform.
 They understand that the transformation will not happen if the foundation is not changing as well.
-Technology and software specifically have the key role in this.
+Technology and software specifically have a key role in this.